FHanus/-Coordinates-guidance-system/README.md

 * ***PCB.zip***  -> Scheme and printed circuit board layout

-## The details are shown in a private repository.
+## The details are shown in private repository.
 Contact me on the provided email address for the full access.